johnshearing/PrivateKeyVault/README.md

   * Alice will use the video camera on her PrivateKeyVault to import the video from her smartphone.
   * [Click here for a very short video showing the setup and transfer](https://www.youtube.com/watch?v=JsmamD40nSQ)
   * Place your phone on the PrivateKeyVault as shown in the video.
-  * Then highlight the menu option which reads **Import Text File: Read QR_Coded video into camera and extract the text**.
+  * Then highlight the menu option which reads **Import Text File: Read QR-Coded video into camera and extract the text**.
   * You will be prompted for a location to store the video that the PrivateKeyVault will take of the phone.
   * Select the **public_keys** directory.
   * You will be prompted for many settings which control the process.
 Accept all the defaults.
   * Finally you will be prompted to start the recording process.
   * Press the **Play** button on your phone first and then press the **Enter** key on your PrivateKeyVault.
-  * When the phone finishes playing the QR_Code parade then press the **Enter** key on your PrivateKeyVault to stop the recording.
+  * When the phone finishes playing the QR-Code parade then press the **Enter** key on your PrivateKeyVault to stop the recording.
   * Next you will be asked if you want to view the recording.
 Answer **Yes**.
 This is a good check to make sure that the Vault had a good view of all the QR-Codes.
   * Next you will be asked if you want the Vault to extract text from the QR-Codes in the video.
 Answer **Yes**
   * Finally, you will be prompted to name the file where the extracted text will go.